 In reading all of these books, I often find myself comparing them to my own projects.
 I’ve been focusing on the same writing project since mid-Spring and while I’ve enjoyed the slow, sometimes tumultuous process of developing characters and winding through big plots and small plots – I often wonder, how long will it take to have that novel in the rough in my hands?
 One year?
 Two?
 It’s hard to believe the well read books hidden throughout the apartment all started with an idea and developed over the course of time in to a published piece of work to be read, by myself, in forty-eight hours or less.

 I’ve always felt sharing a style of writing, a style of voicing characters was a bad thing.
 I thought that was how grocery store novels were made.
 You know the ones!
 The ones that sit by the checkout line.
 Every book is from one of five authors and they all manage to have a new book out every month.
 To me, all of those books come across as formulaic.
-How else could a writing be popping out so many books in so little time?
+How else could a writer be popping out so many books in so little time?
 I felt the same about books that shared similar styles and voices – formulaic, dull, not creative, expected… You get the idea.

 Now, after staying up until the small hours of the morning, my perspective has changed.
 Yes, in those first ten pages that book seemed very similar to mine in terms of style and voice (or should I just call it technique?) but maybe that’s not such a bad thing.
 Why not?
 Because it means someone has tested a style that I’ve had within myself and been afraid to use all this time and found that it works out pretty okay – in fact, stories written like that can get published, do well and even get decent reviews on Amazon (I imagine many published authors as having Amazon induced anxiety.)
 Being new and innovating can be a wonderful thing but it can also be a scary, nightmarish feeling.
 Sometimes, especially as a new writer, you just want that comfort of knowing there is another writer out there, more successful than yourself, that shares a similar technique.
 If it works for them, I can certainly keep making it work for me too.